Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 Transobturator Route (TOT)

-For the transobturator approach, a small incision is made in the vagina and medial to the groin to pass the mesh sling so that it sits under the mid-portion of the urethra and the vagina.
+For the transobturator approach, a small incision is made in the vagina and medial to the groin to pass the mesh sling so that the sling sits under the mid-portion of the urethra and the vagina.
 The sling passes through the obturator foramen, which is an opening between the bones of the pelvis.

 Insertion of the mini-sling follows a similar pathway as the TVT mesh insertion or the TOT.
 The mini-sling uses a shorter strip of mesh to support the urethra and can have a small self-fixing anchor to keep it in place so no additional skin incisions are required.
 Mini-slings are less invasive than other methods, however long-term study results are lacking, and this may not be the best sling type for severe stress urinary incontinence.